 How to Start a Successful Dog or Cat Food Business

 Getting the picture?
-There's a lot of money in keeping our furry friends well fed and healthy.
+There's a lot of money in keeping our furry friends well-fed and healthy.

-The Big Trend in Dog and Cat Food
+Getting Healthy With Dog and Cat Food

 Peruse pet stores, and you'll see lots of trends that reflect the human specialty and natural food trends: We all want good, clean food.
 Just like the shift toward natural foods in human foods, pet owners are embracing fresh, clean ingredients.